Knowledgebase | Jason Morrell

 5Confirm the password then press Enter again.

 1Select File > Save As > Browse.
-In the Save As dialog, click Tools, which is situated to the left of the Save button.
+In the Save As dialog, click Tools, next to the left of the Save button.

 2Choose General Options from the dropdown menu.